 But that only lifted our spirits and hopes of catching some snow at Deoria Tal were sky-high.
 As it happens with every trip, people kept joining and dropping out and with 1 person’s addition in the very last hour, a group of 6 was finalized upon.

 The Men & The Machines

-We only had three days for this trip; a Saturday, Sunday and Monday.
+We only had three days for this trip; a Saturday, Sunday, and Monday.
 The initial plan was to start early morning on Saturday and be back by Monday night.
-Itinerary for the trip was decided as below.
+The itinerary for the trip decided was as below.

-- Reach Sari village on the very 1st day and spend the night in a hotel
+- Reach Sari village on the very first day and spend the night in a hotel.

 - Return to Delhi on the 3rd day

 This was however just the initial plan and the final trip turned out to be way different than this.